Illustration by Jennifer Tapias Derch

 How to choose a warehouse management system

-If you are finding your warehouse isn’t as productive as you’d like it to be, here’s how to choose a WMS solution.
+If you’re finding your warehouse isn’t as productive as you would like it to be, here’s how to choose a WMS solution.

 1. Evaluate your current system